oschneid/HS2020-hugo-netlify-CMS-test/site/content/presenting/demos.md

 * An ordered list of authors (including first and last names), with an indication of who is the corresponding author.
 * A 1 page PDF describing the hands on demonstration.
 This should use the [ieeeconf format](http://ras.papercept.net/conferences/support/support.php) and include a 150 word abstract and a representative picture.
 * An image that can be used in the conference digest.
 The image should have a square aspect ratio and contain at least 900 pixels by 900 pixels, in JPEG or PNG format, with a file size less than 2 MB.
 * Any special considerations that the conference organizers should be aware of.
+For example, extra space requirements in the demo area.
 * A video (required), see guidelines below.

 Authors should submit a supplemental video that describes their demonstration, preferably with motivation for the work.